nibsirahsieu/sfNestedCommentPlugin/README.md

         <?php include_component('sfNestedComment', 'recentComments') ?>

     The number of comments displayed in this component is controlled by `max_recent` setting.
-    In order to make your recent comment clickable, you have to define the `url_commentable_method`.
+    In order to make your recent comments clickable, you have to define the `url_commentable_method`.

         [yml]
         all:
           sfNestedComment: